judgegrubb/ProvingPolynomialEvaluations/README.md

 Fun opportunity to brush up on my C++ knowledge!

 Requires [Victor Shoup's Library for Number Theory](https://www.shoup.net/ntl/) and all the prereqs involved there.
+This library assumes that NTL is installed in `/usr/local`.
+Tested with versions 11.3.2 and 11.3.3 of NTL and version 6.1.2 of GMP.

 To run:
 ```